orenzah/inet/showcases/emulation/osudpVoip/doc/index.rst

   - This showcase demonstrates this; the UDP packets are sent via the real network stack of the host OS
   - The simulated sender and receiver could run on different machines, while the traffic is sent via the real network
   - There are actually two emulation features here; VoIP encoding and traffic emulation, and UDP emulation

+  why is it good?

+  - you can hear how the transmission affects the audio (thats why the voip is good)
+  - you can test a real network with voip traffic
+  - what effect a real network has on voip traffic
+  - test voip traffic in real (or simulated) network conditions and how it affects the audio
+  - so to sum it up, INET can emulate VoIP traffic and send it through a real network (?)

+what are we emulating?
+in the network part, emulating the udp in the voip part, emulating the a voip protocol...that is, from the point of view of the real world, it could be a real voip protocol. the packets are similar so we're emulating voip traffic and udp traffic?

 TODO: is this needed?
 INET framework features